Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Methodology

-This study was approved by our Institutional Review Board (IRB).
-All participants provided informed consent at each study stage, including the pilot sessions, pre-screening survey, and main study sessions.
+\paragraphb{Ethics statement} This study was approved by our Institutional Review Board (IRB).
+All participants provided informed consent at each study stage.
 Participation was voluntary, and participants could skip any question, pause, or stop at any time without penalty.
-All participants, regardless of completion, were compensated at rates consistent with institutional and platform norms.
 To minimize risk, we avoided requesting sensitive personal identifiers and informed participants that they could keep their camera off throughout the session.
 We audio-recorded sessions only with explicit consent.
 Before analysis, the first author proofread and de-identified transcripts and design sketches.
-We separated compensation identifiers (e.g., Prolific IDs) from research data and used participant codes (e.g., P1–P21) in analysis and reporting.
 Only the research team had access to the raw data.
-In publications, we report only de-identified quotes and descriptions and avoid including details that could reasonably re-identify participants.
+We report only de-identified quotes and descriptions and avoid including details that could reasonably re-identify participants.